Fariha-shah12/Statistical-Machine-Learning/README.md

 #  Youth Substance Use Prediction with Machine Learning

-This project leverages data science and machine learning techniques to explore and predict patterns of youth substance use (Marijuana and Alcohol).
+This Practical Worksheet leverages data science and machine learning techniques to explore and predict patterns of youth substance use (Marijuana and Alcohol).
 It includes binary classification, multi-class classification, and regression modeling using scikit-learn.

 ---